triadtitans/seminar_rigid_body_methods/_sources/applylag.md

 ## Describing Position and Rotation
 $\require{mathtools}$
 The generalised coordinates of a mass-point with rotation consist of the components of the translation vector and rotation matrix.
-A solver like ASC-ODE solves for a matrix that forms the rotation matrix of the body.
+A solver like ASC-ODE solves for a matrix that forms the rotation matrix of the body (among other values).
 Therefore, it needs to ensure that the resulting matrix $B$ actually lies in $SO(3)$.

  - $\bf{det B = 1}$ This has proven to be negligable.
+After all, $det B(t)$ ist continuous as the composition of continuous functions.
  - $\bf{B}$ **orthonormal** needs to be reformulated into an equation that is easy to check.

 \begin{align}